 La Grange, is a beautiful 100 sq metre barn conversion, part of 10 Bouteau, which is an 19th century stone house in a tranquil hill-top hamlet with vines and plum orchards all around.
 The property is located between the bastide towns of Monsegur (6km) and Duras (10km), and has a lovely pool and garden which is shared solely with the owners.
-It is 10 minutes' walk from the hillside village of Dieulivol, which boasts a 12th century church with splendid views, and a post office where you can have your freshly-baked bread delivered.
+It is 10 minutes' walk from the hillside village of Dieulivol, which boasts a 12th century church with splendid views, a post office where you can have your freshly-baked bread delivered and a bar.

 The two-storey barn is decorated to a very high standard with a double-height living room ceiling and mezzanine floor.